-- (a) A security-interest statement is sufficient if it includes the name of the debtor, the name of the secured party or a representative of the secured party, and a description of the vehicle, and it is authorized by the debtor as if it were a financing statement authorized by the debtor under the [Uniform Commercial Code.]
-A description of the vehicle is sufficient if it reasonably identifies the vehicle and is not seriously misleading under Section 20. - (b) A security-interest statement that is sufficient under subsection (a) is effective upon receipt by the office. - (c) Subject to subsections (e) and (f), a security-interest statement is not received if the office rejects the statement pursuant to subsection (e).
-The office may reject a security-interest statement only in the manner specified in subsection (e) and only if: - (1) the record is not delivered by a means authorized by the office; - (2) an amount equal to or greater than the required filing fee is not tendered with the statement or within seven days after the office has notified the secured party of the filing fee deficiency the filing fee defic cienc V: --------------------------- ----- -------- ----- ------- ------- ----

-- 2 (3) the record does not include the name and mailing address of a debtor 3 and a secured party or a representative of a secured party; - (4) the record does not contain the vehicle identification number; or - (5) the office cannot identify a file of the office, certificate of title, or application for a certificate of title to which the security-interest statement relates. - (d) The office shall maintain files of the office showing the date of receipt of each security-interest statement that is not rejected and shall make this information available on request. - (e) To reject a security-interest statement, the office must send notice of rejection to the person that delivered the statement, indicating the reasons for the rejection and the date the statement would have been received had the office not rejected it. - (f) If the office does not send notice of rejection under subsection (e), the security-interest statement is received as of the time it was delivered to the office.
-Confirmation by the office that the security-interest statement has been entered in the files of the office is conclusive proof that receipt has occurred. - (g) If a security-interest statement sufficient under subsection (a) is tendered with the filing fee and the office sends a notice of rejection indicating a reason other than one set forth in subsection (c), the security-interest statement is effective as of the business day on which the statement was tendered to the office except as against a purchaser of the vehicle which gives value in reasonable reliance upon the absence of the security-interest statement from the files of the office.
+- (A) if the security-interest statement is indicated on an application for which the office is required to create a certificate of title, by the owner; or - (B) if the security-interest statement is not indicated on an application for which the office is required to create a certificate of title, by a person authorized to file an initial financing statement covering the vehicle pursuant to [Uniform Commercial Code Section 9-509]. - (b) A security-interest statement that is sufficient under subsection (a) is effective upon receipt by the office. - (c) Subject to subsections (e) and (f), a security-interest statement is not received if the office rejects the statement pursuant to subsection (e).
+The office may reject a security-interest statement only in the manner specified in subsection (e) and only if: - (1) the record is not delivered by a means authorized by the office; - (2) an amount equal to or greater than the required filing fee is not tendered with the statement or, if the office elects to notify the secured party of the filing fee deficiency, within seven days after the notification has been given; - (3) the record does not include the name and mailing address of a debtor and a secured party or a representative of a secured party; - (4) the record does not contain the vehicle identification number; or - (5) the office cannot identify a file of the office, certificate of title, or application for a certificate of title to which the security-interest statement relates. - (d) The office shall maintain files of the office showing the date of receipt of each security-interest statement that is not rejected and shall make this information available on request. - (e) To reject a security-interest statement, the office must send notice of rejection to the person that delivered the statement, indicating the reasons for the rejection and the date the statement would have been received had the office not rejected it. - (f) If the office does not send notice of rejection under subsection (e), the security-interest statement is received as of the time it was delivered to the office.
+Confirmation by the office that the security-interest statement has been entered in the files of the office is conclusive proof that receipt has occurred.

-(h) Failure of the office to index a security-interest statement correctly or to indicate the security interest on the certificate of title does not affect the receipt of the securityinterest statement.
+- (g) If a security-interest statement sufficient under subsection (a) is tendered with the filing fee and the office sends a notice of rejection without indicating a reason set forth in subsection (c), the security-interest statement is effective as of the business day on which the statement was tendered to the office except as against a purchaser of the vehicle which gives value in reasonable reliance upon the absence of the security-interest statement from the files of the office. - (h) Failure of the office to index a security-interest statement correctly or to indicate the security interest on the certificate of title does not affect the receipt of the security-interest statement.